uf-mil/mil/Trajectory-Generator.md

 * Variable vehicle-specific limitations on the trajectory generation

 ## Data output
-* Next waypoint - Should be a ROS topic?
+* Next viable waypoint - Should be a ROS topic?

 ## Alarms